 - Stir the caramel with a spatula until creamy.

 - Add the coconut and the walnuts until they all completely mixed together.
 I like to use my hands so I add a tiny bit of olive oil to my hands and then go for it.
 If you don't like to get your hands messy then just use the spatula that works just as good.

-- Spread the mixture onto the pan making sure it's nice and even on all sides.
+- Line an 8x8" glass pan with foil.
+Spread the mixture in the pan, making sure it's nice and even on all sides.

 - Now, take the chocolate chips and place those in the small bowl into the microwave and microwave on high for about a minute.
 Same goes if they are not fully melted add a few more second to the timer.